mobrandtech/offertest-docs/offertest-api-ondemand.md

 **Offertest API Scheduler**
 ----
-  API to test on demand your offers from your 3rd party platform ( Affise / Axonite ).
+  API to test on demand your offers from your 3rd party platform ( Affise / Axonite / HasOffers / Orangegear ).

 * **URL**